Launched in May 2023, the LGBTQ+ Index is a groundbreaking tool that measures charitable giving to U.S. organizations serving the LGBTQ+ community.

 The LGBTQ+ Index was developed with funding from Google.org, as part of the Equitable Giving Lab.

-Several data sources form the basis of the LGBTQ+ Index, the most important of which are e-file Internal Revenue Service (IRS) data available on Amazon Web Services and irs.gov that provide details for 339,129 501(c)(3) public charities filing IRS Forms 990 and 990-EZ electronically for circa fiscal year 2019.
-These data were supplemented with 30,788 digitized Form 990 paper returns provided by Candid (formerly GuideStar) and 62,204 Form 990 and 990-EZ returns from IRS Return Transaction Files (RTF).
-For organizations not filing an IRS Form 990 or Form 990-EZ, a combination of 575,757 charitable organizations filing Form 990-N and 407,604 “non-filing” registered charitable organizations were used to gather further information on typically smaller and religious organizations, for a total population of 1,415,482 registered 501(c)(3) domestic charitable organizations.
-Non-filing organizations are defined as registered tax-exempt organizations that did not file any type of Form 990 between the fiscal years ending in 2017 and 2019, most of which are religion-related charitable organizations exempt from annual 990 filing requirements.
+Several data sources form the basis for the LGBTQ+ Index, the most important of which are e-file Internal Revenue Service (IRS) data available on Amazon Web Services and irs.gov that provide details for 410,716 501(c)(3) public charities filing IRS Forms 990 and 990-EZ electronically for circa fiscal year 2021.
+These data were supplemented with 900 digitized Form 990 paper returns provided by Candid (formerly GuideStar) and 19,636 Form 990 and 990-EZ returns from IRS Return Transaction Files (RTF).
+For organizations not filing an IRS Form 990 or Form 990-EZ, a combination of 619,921 charitable organizations filing Form 990-N and 454,527 “non-filing” registered charitable organizations were used to gather information on typically smaller and religious organizations, for a total population of 1,505,790 registered 501(c)(3) domestic charitable organizations for fiscal year 2021.
+Non-filing organizations are defined as registered tax-exempt organizations that did not file any type of Form 990 between the fiscal years ending in 2021, most of which are religion-related charitable organizations exempt from annual 990 filing requirements.
+The final set of LGBTQ+ Index inclusion and exclusion rules was applied to the full population of 2,250,753 registered charitable organizations found in IRS Business Master Files (BMF) between 1989 and 2024.

-The LGBTQ+ Index includes data from eight years—2012 to 2019.
-Analyses in the inaugural LGBTQ+ Index report are based on the most recent five-year period from 2015 to 2019.
+The LGBTQ+ Index includes data from ten years—2012 to 2021.
+Analyses in the 2024 LGBTQ+ Index report are based on this decade-long period, and also zoom in on the most recently-obtained data for 2020 and 2021.

 To be included in the LGBTQ+ Index, nonprofits must be primarily dedicated to serving the LGBTQ+ community (with approximately 80% or more of program expenses serving this purpose for organizations that do not exclusively focus on the LGBTQ+ community).